AkiPoh/DEV-KATKE/PLANNING.md

 The goal is extreme intuitiveness - enabling complex diagram creation in under 30 seconds through natural, discoverable interactions.

+## Advanced and *Intuitive* UI Systems

+### Philosopy: Hardened *Intuitive* UI

+The ASCII art creator will employ an advanced but also relative basic hardened purposeful advanced UI system, creating an interface that collaborates with the user rather than simply responding to commands.

+### Context-Aware UI

+**Hierarchical X-Ray Vision:**
+- **On-Demand**: When required or relevant users can see "through" layers in a hierachically logical manner, allowing for viewing elements behind others, as they sit in the layering system
+- **Powered by Smart Transparency**

+**Non-ASCII UI Elements:**
+- **Content vs. Guidance Distinction**: Clean ASCII output remains exportable while guiding elements (wireframes, crosshairs, alignment guides) exist in "separate" paradigm
+- **Operation-Specific Visualization**: Each tool reveals its own contextual visual language, for example:
+  - Box creation can show alignment grids and snap points
+  - Text placement can show guides
+  - Arc creation can show radius center and curve non-"rasterised" previews
+  - Delete operations can flash targeted elements for precision confirmation, and also show in X-ray for seeing all effects

+**Highlighting**
+- **Text background color can be chosen**: enables more intuitive features, such as highlighting selected elements with yellow, or elements with red highlights when hovering with the delete tool enabled, etc

+**Adaptive Guide Systems:**
+- **Intelligent Crosshairs**: Advanced crosshair functionality that adapts to current tool and context
+- **Arbitrary Line Drawing**: Support for drawing alignment guides and structural helpers
+- **Assembly-Aware Snapping**: Grid overlays and snap guides that understand assembly boundaries and relationships

+**Contextual Intelligence:**
+- **Present When Needed**: Visual aids appear precisely when they add value to the current operation--or they can be nearly completely disabled
+- **Out of the Way**: Structural elements hide gracefully when focus should be on content creation

+This creates an interface that feels intuitive - revealing exactly what users need to see, when they need to see it, without creating visual overwhelm.
+The system becomes a collaborative partner in the creative process.

 ## Success Metrics

 **30-Second Diagram Goal**: A developer should be able to create a reasonably complex system diagram from scratch in under 30 seconds using intuitive, keyboard-accessible commands.